DiptoDas8/quoras/README.md

 A Python package to collect data from Quora.

 ## Installation
-The package is available on PyPi.
+The package is available on PyPI.
 Simply run the following command:

 ```
 pip install quoras